aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-paragraphs/get-all-paragraphs-from-a-word-document/_index.md

 *{sectionIndex}* is the index of a section that contains paragraphs.
 If this syntax is used, only elements within the specified section are returned.
 *{headerFooterIndex}* is the index of a section that contains headers and footers.
 If this syntax is used, only elements within specified header/footer are returned.

-[Swagger UI](https://apireference.aspose.cloud/words/#/Paragraphs/GetParagraphs) lets you call this REST API directly from the browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Paragraphs/GetParagraphs) lets you call this REST API directly from a browser.

 ## cURL Example